-The reasons why the ‘micro biome’ as scientists call it (the collection of bacteria in our body) is so important for healthy hair growth isn’t quite clear but there is some connecting evidence and here, as the scientists put it “inducing beneficial integumentary effects that manifest as luxuriant hair“.
+The reasons why the ‘microbiome’ as scientists call it (the collection of bacteria in our body) is so important for healthy hair growth isn’t quite clear.
+Though, there is some connecting evidence and, as the researchers put it, probiotics may help “induc[e] beneficial integumentary effects that manifest as luxuriant hair” (6, 7).

 If you’ve ever taken antibiotics you may have hurt your bacteria.
-If you were born via C-section.
-Even non-organic animal products can contain the antibiotics that farmers give their livestock.
+If you were born via cesarean, or even consumed non-organic animal products as they can contain the antibiotics that farmers give their livestock (8).

 The other problem is that a lot of foods contain preservatives.
 And you may know that the point of a preservative is to kill bacteria.

-This is great if you want to preserve the shelf life of your processed foods (and make more money for the supermarkets and food manufacturers) but the preservatives will kill off the good bacteria in your stomach.
+This is great if you want to preserve the shelf life of your processed foods, but the preservatives will kill off the good bacteria in your stomach (9).

-Then there is also the problem of yeasty, acidic and fibre-less foods.
-All of these unnatural foods, sitting in your digestive tract give the bad bacteria a boost, whilst hurting the good bacteria.
+Then there is also the problem of yeasty, acidic, and fiber-less foods.
+All of these unnatural foods sitting in your digestive tract give the bad bacteria a boost whilst hurting the good bacteria.

-Hair loss and slow hair growth can be a symptom of unhealthy bacteria.
-So what is the solution?
-The best solution is to add healthy probation foods to your diet.
+So, what is the solution?
+The best solution is to add healthy probiotic foods to your diet.

-These foods contain naturally occurring healthy bacteria which can thrive in your digestive tract and help get rid of bad bacteria.
+Probiotic foods contain naturally-occurring healthy bacteria which can thrive in your digestive tract and help get rid of bad bacteria.

 - Miso Soup